-Andrew also has a strong record on appeals, including in major appeals for Oracle (against Google), Synopsys (against Mentor Graphics), Boiron (as part of a class action settlement), and a Thai Professor, Supap Kirtsaeng (against John Wiley & Sons, Inc.).
-In appellate cases, Andrew takes pride in collaborating with his client to rethink the case from top to bottom, searching for new and different ways to present even the most complicated arguments as plain common sense, and drafting a storytelling version of the case that hooks the reader from the beginning.
-Andrew, like the rest of the Orrick team, emphasizes oral argument, working tirelessly to develop themes specifically for oral argument that magnify -- not merely parrot -- the briefing.
+Andrew also has a strong record on appeals, including major wins for Oracle (against Google), Dow AgroSciences (against Bayer CropSciences), Basin Electric Power Cooperative (against one of its member-owners), KBC Bank (against Lazare Kaplan), and in the U.S. Supreme Court for the County of Los Angeles and for a Thai Professor (in a landmark copyright ruling).
+In appellate cases, Andrew takes pride in collaborating with his client and the trial team to rethink the case from the bottom up, searching for ways to present even the most complicated arguments as plain common sense, and drafting a storytelling version of the case that hooks the reader from the first page.
+Andrew emphasizes oral argument, working tirelessly to develop themes specifically for oral argument that magnify -- not merely parrot -- the briefing.

 Supreme Court & Appellate Engagements

 Gallucci v.
-Boiron – Ninth Circuit – Andrew argued the matter to the Ninth Circuit, persuading the court to summarily affirm the district court’s certification of a class for settlement purposes and approval of the settlement.
+Boiron – 9th Circuit – Andrew argued the matter to the Ninth Circuit, persuading the court to affirm the district court’s certification of a class for settlement purposes and approval of the settlement.
 Andrew represented Boiron, the manufacturer of homeopathic drugs to treat illnesses such as the cold and the flu.
 The wide-ranging settlement involved 800 Boiron products.

 Hollingsworth v.
-Perry – Supreme Court – Andrew represented over 100 amici, including some of the world’s largest companies — including Cisco, Facebook, Hewlett-Packard, Intel, Levi Strauss, NIKE, Office Depot, Oracle, Panasonic, and others — in urging the Supreme Court to hold the right to marry for same-sex couples is a fundamental right and that laws prohibiting same-sex marriage violate the Equal Protection Clause.
+Perry – Supreme Court – Andrew represented over 100 amici, including some of the world’s largest companies -- such as Cisco, Facebook, Hewlett-Packard, Intel, NIKE, Office Depot, Oracle, Panasonic, and others -- in urging the Supreme Court to hold the right to marry for same-sex couples is a fundamental right and that laws prohibiting same-sex marriage violate the Equal Protection Clause.